-- People who are undocumented and entered without inspection; - Applicants for admission at the border, such as nonimmigrant visa holders, those eligible for a visa waiver, and immigrant visa holders arriving for the first time;1 - Applicants for adjustment of status; - Applicants for certain other forms of relief, such as U visas and T visas; - Parolees;2 - Alien crewmen;3 - Certain lawful permanent residents, including conditional residents, who fall within INA § 101(a)(13)(C).
+- People who are undocumented (those who entered without inspection); - Applicants for admission at the border, such as nonimmigrant visa holders, those eligible for a visa waiver, and immigrant visa holders arriving for the first time;1 - Applicants for adjustment of status; - Parolees-see INA § 101(a)(13)(B); - Alien crewmen-see INA § 101(a)(13)(B); - Certain lawful permanent residents, including conditional residents, who fall within INA § 101(a)(13)(C).
 See below.

-NOTE: Parole.
+NOTE: On Parole.
 DHS has the power to "parole in" persons who are outside the United States or at the border and are charged with being inadmissible.
 A person who is paroled in can physically enter the United States, but legally their situation is the same as if they are waiting at the border, applying for admission.
-DHS can grant humanitarian parole to bring in persons for humanitarian reasons, for example to permit them to obtain medical care in the United States.4 A person in the United States who is in the middle of applying for adjustment of status or in certain other statuses can apply for "advance parole," which is advance permission to go outside of the United States and be paroled back in.5 Additionally, some inadmissible persons who are detained at the border can be released from detention and come into the United States if DHS grants parole.6 DHS's position is that once in the United States, all of these persons are still deemed to be seeking
+DHS can grant humanitarian parole to bring in persons for humanitarian reasons, for example to permit them to obtain medical care in the United States.
+See INA § 212(d)(5).2 A person in the United States who is in the middle of applying for adjustment of status or in certain other statuses can apply for "advance parole," which is advance permission to go outside of the United States and be paroled back in.
+See 8 C.F.R. § 212.5(e).
+Additionally, some inadmissible persons who are detained at the border can be released from detention and come into the United States if DHS grants parole.
+See 8 C.F.R. § 212.5.
+DHS's position is that once in the United States, all of these persons are still deemed to be seeking admission, and if placed in removal proceedings, they will be subject to the grounds of inadmissibility.